-The art of Aikido also involves using your powerful ki energy to control your opponent, attacker or aggressor by… interrupting their breathing, rhythm and timing, unbalancing them, distracting their attention, and neutralising their fighting spirit.
+The art of Aikido also involves using your powerful ki energy to control your opponent, attacker or aggressor by… interrupting their breathing, rhythm, and timing, unbalancing them, distracting their attention, and neutralizing their fighting spirit.

 When all of these conditions are met, you will be able to surround your opponent with an overwhelming force of your ki power.
 This gives you the ability to lead their mind and avoid a clash of energy.